 By state statute, it is the duty of the parent or guardian of a student to notify the school concerning the cause of any absence.
 This should be done as early as possible on the day the student misses school.
-School personnel with make every reasonable effort to notify the parent or guardian via an automatic calling system of an absence for any part of the school day unless the parent or guardian notifies the school of such absence.
+School personnel will make every reasonable effort to notify the parent or guardian via an automatic calling system of an absence for any part of the school day unless the parent or guardian notifies the school of such absence.
 It is important for a student to accept responsibility for his/her behavior.
+Accordingly, if a student is out of school without his/her parent's permission, he/she may receive a zero for all work missed.
+An absence of this nature is known as an UNEXCUSED absence.